sdaitzman/Olin-PIT-site/Strategic Plan 2020.md

 * Leadership team transitions - to whatever level being on the leadership means

 We then considered all possible actions for the next AY and wrote a small proposal for each one.
-Those actions are in this document: (Actions Outline)[https://docs.google.com/document/d/1v4t1vhRQSTktZN5s19_3NUa_o6XUF6_3bz_9BfFUg7M/edit?usp=sharing].
+Those actions are in this document: [Actions Outline](https://docs.google.com/document/d/1v4t1vhRQSTktZN5s19_3NUa_o6XUF6_3bz_9BfFUg7M/edit?usp=sharing).
 Keep in mind that all actions besides those aligned with PInT MVP are tentative as of this time.